annimukherjee/the-beatles-website/README.md

 # the-beatles-website
-the website for the Beatles.
+the website for the Beatles

+Amazon, but it's budget.

 https://annimukherjee.github.io/the-beatles-website/

-__was followling some guidelines in a tutorial__